nestcx/eps/README.md

 <br>

-Solution:  create a distribution and install it locally on your system in development/editable mode.
+Solution:  create a distribution/package and install it locally on your system in development/editable mode.

 Three new files are required: